Taxes for green card holders 2026: Do green card holders pay taxes on foreign income?

 Expired green card and your tax exposure

-An expired green card does not end your US filing obligations – only formally ending LPR status does.
+An expired green card does not end your US green card tax obligations – only formally ending LPR status does.
 See the table below for key outcomes:

 Exit tax for long-term residents